smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

 ## Conclusion

-:mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue!
+:mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc., please report an issue!
 No detail is too small, and I appreciate all the help.

 :smile:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Happy coding!

-I hope you find this repository to be useful and informative, and I welcome any new puzzles or tips and tricks you may have.
+I hope you find this repository useful and informative, and I welcome any new puzzles or tips and tricks you may have.
 I also have a WordPress site where you can find my data analytics projects, Python puzzles, and blog.

 https://advancedsqlpuzzles.com